-- All students in Year 11 at Monkseaton High School who meet the entrance criteria, are suitable for the courses applied for and demonstrate commitment to their academic work are entitled to a place in the Sixth Form. - The maximum number of applicants to be admitted into the sixth form is 250, with the number of students admitted into Year 12 dependent upon the size of Year 13.
-The upper limit of Year 12 external applicants will be based, not on total Year 12 numbers projected for the following academic year, but on the projected number and size ofthe teaching groups.
-Taking into account choices for level three programmes of study, applications will be refused where the school considers the size of teaching sets to be detrimental to the education of the group and where it is not financially or educationally desirable for the Governors to alter the balance of the school's staffing or to appoint additional staff. - A maximum of 40 students will be admitted into the Football Academy with invitations being sent to players who meet the academic, performance and motivation levels required to be a successful student and performer at the school.
+• The maximum number of applicants to be admitted into the sixth form is 250, with the number of students admitted into Year 12 dependent upon the size of Year 13.
+The upper limit of Year 12 external applicants will be based, not on total Year 12 numbers projected for the following academic year, but on the projected number and size of the teaching groups.
+Taking into account choices for level three programmes of study, applications will be refused where the school considers the size of teaching sets to be detrimental to the education of the group and where it is not financially or educationally desirable for the Governors to alter the balance of the school's staffing or to appoint additional staff.